Cmoconnor0823/mern-auth/readme.md

 # Mern Auth

-Mern Auth is a demo project to show how to create a basic app with a log in including some basic security features
+Mern Auth is a demo project to show how to create a basic app with a log in including some basic security features.
+Routes are tested using Postman, and state is handled using Redux

 This app will allow users to: